 - A flaw is an element of an argument that is inconsistent with the rest of the available evidence.
 It undermines the crucial components of the overall argument being made.

 Consider this example: My mom is clever because all doctors are clever.

 Premise 1: Doctor’s are clever.
 Assumption: My mom is a doctor.
 Conclusion: My mom is clever.

-- Evidence: Arguments which are heavily based on value judgements and subjective statements tend to be weaker than those based on facts, statistic and the available evidence.
+- Evidence: Arguments that are heavily based on value judgements and subjective statements tend to be weaker than those based on facts, statistics and available evidence.